noaa-ocs-modeling/Incremental_Variational_Data_Assimilation_Tides/README.md

-This repository has several test cases for tides assimilation over the past years.
+This repository has several test cases for tides assimilation:

 Two types: